jaswingumpella/codevision/backend/confluence-doc-structure.md

 Each section in the HTML export is clearly separated (e.g., with <h1>...</h1> or <h2> tags for the section titles, depending on how Confluence interprets them).
 The use of <pre><code> blocks for diagrams ensures no images are needed and that everything remains text (which is good for diffing and for Confluence wiki storage).

 This structured document is meant to be a stand-alone technical overview of the project.
 A consultant or new developer could read it to quickly understand the system’s endpoints, architecture, data model, and any potential security concerns.
 The combination of tables, text, and diagram source (which can be rendered into actual diagrams via Confluence or external tools) achieves a comprehensive documentation output.

+For regression runs, reference `docs/test-repositories.md` to pick the appropriate sample repo (Petclinic, ServiceMix, WebGoat) before generating the Confluence export—each one highlights different sections of the document and ensures the logger/PCI summaries have meaningful data.

 Sources: The revised PRD and iteration plan above incorporate content and requirements from the original PRD and subsequent iterations, ensuring support for multi-module Maven structures, all Java versions up to 21, SOAP/REST and legacy APIs, cyclic reference handling, and the newly added dependency parsing capability.
 Diagram generation outputs both PlantUML and Mermaid notations for each diagram type as specified.
 The JSON schema and Confluence export structure are designed per the PRD’s specification of a full snapshot for external tools and a documentation bundle for Confluence, respectively.
 All planned work is now detailed through Iteration 7, covering the remaining scope needed to deliver the complete CodeDocGen v1 functionality.